acjbizar/superpositionday.com/README.md

 [![Superposition Day](https://superpositionday.com/apple-touch-icon-precomposed.png)](https://superpositionday.com/)

-Today is ([in]ternational) Superposition Day, but also not (and everything in between, whatever that means).
+Today is international Superposition Day, but also not (and everything in between, whatever that means).
 Science!